goyalankit12/TwitterBot/README.md

 Twitter Bot Implmented in PHP using twitter API 1.1 (OAuth)

 It is using Apache Server.
 Access tokens and Consumer Keys are  given for my Twiiter Account.
-I would suggest you to change those for your Twitter Account.

 Features impplmented:-
 1) You can tweet.